 Utley stated, “I accept Benoit’s version as the more probable not only because of subsequent events but also because both Dewey Beard and Joseph Horn Cloud, who were present, remembered that ‘Red Beard’ had warned that the soldiers would shoot if not obeyed.”
 Jensen wrote, “It was Dunn’s story that set the band on the road to Wounded Knee.”
 Richardson equivocated, “Exactly what Dunn told Big Foot’s people next is not clear.
 Either Dunn threatened them to get them to move quickly or the Minneconjous were so afraid of the soldiers they misheard his information about the escort.”
 Greene presented a view that Dunn’s involvement merely reinforced events that were already driving some of Big Foot’s band to want to flee to the south, “My opinion is that the advance of Col. Merriam up the Cheyenne River and the report that the Standing Rock Indians at Bennett had been disarmed caused a sudden change of plan in Big Foot’s village, and that the young men, on account of the situation, were able to overcome all objections to going south.”
 Grua reinforced this notion writing, “Big Foot was initially reluctant to leave his home or make a movement that would alarm the soldiers.
 However, a local rancher named John Dunn… warned Big Foot… that troops intended to arrest his warriors and remove them from the reservation.
 With his warriors intent on fleeing to Pine Ridge, the chief conceded.”John Dunn remained in South Dakota for the rest of his life.
-The details of the wife he mentioned in his statement are unknown.
-He later married a young girl named Blanche Adelia Louden while living in Haakon County, likely still at his ranch on the Belle Fourche.
+The wife he mentioned in his statement was Catherine E. Hicks, whom he married in 1888.
+She died in 1894, and he later married a young girl named Blanche Adelia Louden while living in Haakon County, likely still at his ranch on the Belle Fourche.
 His second marriage ended in divorce and he moved to Meade County, South Dakota, where he was a farmer and claimed to be a widower, perhaps from his first marriage.
 Dunn died in 1922 and was buried in Sturgis, South Dakota.
 Felix Benoist remained in the area of the Cheyenne River Reservation where he worked variously as a teacher, blacksmith, farmer, cattle rancher, and interpreter for the superintendent of works.
 He was married to Cora Poor Bear with whom he had five children.
 Benoist died on November 29, 1929, at his home on the Cheyenne River.
 His wife survived him by fifteen years.

 Judge Eli S. Ricker’s interviews have proven invaluable in shedding light on the Lakota version of the events surrounding Wounded Knee.
 Unfortunately, Ricker did not interview John Dunn or Felix Benoist.
 Such interviews may have provided more detail on what occurred at Big Foot’s village on December 23, 1890, that led to the band fleeing south toward Pine Ridge, and may have helped determine if John Dunn was just a concerned citizen or an agitator.